MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/mpintro.md

 ### Game hosting
 Real-time multiplayer games typically select a specific player device to host game state (aka "peer to peer") or use a dedicated multiplayer server.
 If hosting a game on a player device, PlayFab Party is an ideal low-latency device-to-device networking system to synchronize this game state across the session's participants.

 It is difficult to scale peer to peer games when the device count grows.
 While PlayFab Party provides network encryption and uses relays to protect player IP addresses, having a player device operate as host simplifies the ability of that player to cheat.
-M

-PlayFab multiplayer servers provides simple and efficient scaling of multiplayer in Azure.
-Using a small server, for example loading 10 sessions of 10 players each on a F2v2 Linux virtual machine, can efficiently and dramatically simplify your multiplayer design and improve it's reliability.
+PlayFab Multiplayer Servers provides simple and efficient scaling of multiplayer in Azure.
+Using a small server, for example loading 10 sessions of 10 players each on a F2v2 Linux virtual machine, can efficiently and dramatically simplify your multiplayer design and improve it's reliability compared to a P2P implementation.
 Sophisticated multiplayer computation can be achieved by setting a server's build configuration to allocate more Azure resources to a session, perhaps using 8 or more cores for a 200 player experience.

 - [Learn more about Party](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/networking/)
 - [Learn more about Multiplayer Servers](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/)